agnwinds/python/docs/sphinx/source/developer/tests.rst

     │   └── tests.h
     └── unit_test_main.c

-We also need to include the Sirocco source code we are testing in the :code:`SIROCCO_SOURCES` variable of the Makefile.
+We also need to include the SIROCCO source code we are testing in the :code:`SIROCCO_SOURCES` variable of the Makefile.
 If there are any CUDA files required, these should be added to the :code:`CUDA_SOURCES` variable.
 In theory, we should only need to include the files containing the code we are testing.
-But in practise, we choose to instead include all of Sirocco's source files (as it makes our lives easier) which increases compile time and the size of the final binary.
+But in practise, we choose to instead include all of SIROCCO's source files (as it makes our lives easier) which increases compile time and the size of the final binary.